 Homemade icy poles are also a healthy, summery way to keep the kids cool.
 Use super hydrating coconut water or watermelon juice as your base, then add tasty fruits like berries or kiwifruit for flavour.

-Our final tip reminds parents to ‘limit’ the amount of time kids bounce on their trampoline during peak summer temperature hours.
+Our final tip reminds parents to ‘limit’ the number of time kids bounce on their trampoline during peak summer temperature hours.
 Keep a close eye on the little ones, and if they’re starting to get drenched with sweat or red in the face, it’s probably time for a break.

 Alternatively, use our Vuly Mister accessory throughout the day.
 Dress them up in togs and protective rash shirts, and have them bounce through the fine water mist.
 Not only is it lots of fun, but it will keep them cooler for longer this summer.